 If you’ve found a flea in one room, you’re probably wondering if there are more fleas in your house and how far they’ve spread.
 Can fleas actually get around a house and, if they can, how do they do it?

-Fleas can move from room to room in a house, but not by crawling, walking, or jumping.
-Fleas travel by catching a lift on an animal, person, or household item that’s moved or carried around.
+Fleas can get from room to room in a house, but not by flying, crawling, or jumping.
+Fleas travel by catching a lift on an animal, person, or item.
 Once that person, animal, or item is in another room, the fleas, pupae or eggs fall off and start living there.

 Knowing if, when, and how fleas move from one room to another will help you figure out if fleas have spread in your house and what you need to do to get rid of them.